-- 8.1.15 Proposed residential and other sensitive land uses close to existing industrial uses shall demonstrate compatibility and, where necessary, mitigate the impact of the existing use in terms of noise, vibration, air quality, lighting, overlook and traffic generation, in general accordance with all Provincial and municipal guidelines. - 8.1.16 Further to Policy 8.1.15, the development of residential and other sensitive land uses shall have regard for potential noise and vibration impacts from industrial uses and major roads within and in proximity to the VMC.
-Applications for residential development and other sensitive land uses within the zones defined below shall include a noise and vibration study to the satisfaction of the City in consultation with CN and transit agencies, to identify any appropriate measures to mitigate adverse impacts from the source of noise and vibration: - within 1,000 metres of the MacMillan Rail Yard - · within 300 metres of an industrial use - within 300 metres of Highways 400 and 407 - within 100 metres of Highway 7, the subway or a bus station - 8.1.17 Development adjacent to the subway line and station shall be subject to the policies of the Toronto Transit Commission applicable to such development. - 8.1.18 Drive-through establishments are not consistent with the vision of a transit-oriented, pedestrian-friendly downtown and shall not be permitted in the VMC. - 8.1.19 The City shall review and update its Sign By-law to support the urban design objectives of this plan.
+- 8.1.13 Development shall not be permitted in Special Study Area A (West) identified on Schedule G until the final road alignments in the area have been determined to the satisfaction of the City, the Region of York and the Ontario Ministry of Transportation. - 8.1.14 Proposed residential and other sensitive land uses close to existing industrial uses shall demonstrate compatibility and, where necessary, mitigate the impact of the existing use in terms of noise, vibration, air quality, lighting, overlook and traffic generation, in general accordance with all Provincial and municipal guidelines.

+- 8.1.15 Further to Policy 8.1.14, the development of residential and other sensitive land uses shall have regard for potential noise and vibration impacts from industrial uses and major roads within and in proximity to the VMC.
+Applications for residential development and other sensitive land uses within the zones defined below shall include a noise and vibration study to the satisfaction of the City in consultation with CN and transit agencies, to identify any appropriate measures to mitigate adverse impacts from the source of noise and vibration: - within 1,000 metres of the MacMillan Rail Yard - within 300 metres of an industrial use - within 300 metres of Highways 400 and 407 - within 100 metres of Highway 7, the subway or a bus station - 8.1.16 Development adjacent to the subway line and station shall be subject to the policies of the Toronto Transit Commission applicable to such development. - 8.1.17 Drive-through establishments are not consistent with the vision of a transit-oriented, pedestrian-friendly downtown and shall not be permitted in the VMC. - 8.1.18 The City shall review and update its Sign By-law to support the urban design objectives of this plan.
 Permanent pole-mounted, billboard and pylon signs signs as well as mobile signs shall be prohibited.
-Signage shall be incorporated into the design of buildings and landscapes. - 8.1.20 The City acknowledges the long term potential for the VMC to expand east and north beyond the boundaries identified in Schedule A as the population targets and land use objectives of this plan are achieved.
-Such expansions will require a review of land use policies for the affected areas, in the context of an Official Plan Review.
+Signage shall be incorporated into the design of buildings and landscapes.